7 Best Sticky Note Apps for Mac in 2026 (Tested)

 The fullscreen problem is Stickies' biggest weakness.
 The moment you enter fullscreen (which you do constantly on a MacBook), every sticky note disappears.
 You have to swipe back to the desktop to see them.
 For a tool whose entire purpose is to be a persistent visual reminder, this is a fundamental failure.

-That said, Stickies has one strong advantage: it's free and already on your Mac.
-If your needs are truly basic — a phone number, a quick reminder, something you'll read in the next five minutes on the desktop — it's zero friction.
+That said, Stickies has one strong advantage: it is free and already on your Mac.
+If your needs are truly basic, a phone number, a quick reminder, something you will read in the next five minutes on the desktop, it is zero friction.

 Pros: